Aez35/ShortCut/README.md

    ```
 4. Download the `ShortCut` file, `chmod +x ShortCut`, and run using `./ShortCut`.
 Or install to your path as you see fit.

-(Mike to do - place this version of ShortCut on BioConda to simplify installation)

 # Usage
 With `pixi shell` activated as described above:
 ```